 6. Shanivarwada Fort, Pune

 Shanivarwada fort was the seat of the Maratha empire between 1730 to 1818.
 Among the most stunning forts in Pune, this one holds a special and an important place in Indian history.
 Built by the Peshwas of Chhatrapati, this palace fort has nearly been destroyed by military attacks and was majorly by an unexplained fire in 1828.
 It is also believed that the fort palace is haunted by the ghost of Peshwa Narayanro.
-It’s not only among the most popular forts in Maharashtra, but also among the most significant monuments in India.
+It’s not only among the most popular forts in Maharashtra but also among the most significant monuments in India.

 7. Yashwantgarh Fort, Redi

-Situated near Maharashtra-Goa border, Yashwantgadh fort is mainly ruins now.
+Situated near Maharashtra-Goa border, Yashwantgadh fort mainly ruins now.
 Also known as Redi fort, it was built by the Marathas in the 16th century.
 The fort was captured by the British in 1765, who later sold the land to locals in 1890 retaining the ownership of the fort walls.
-If you’re someone who consider ruins beautiful, you must pay a visit to the fort.
+If you’re someone who considers ruins beautiful, you must pay a visit to the fort.

 8. Sindhugarh Fort, Malvan

-Sindhugarh fort was erected by Shivaji Maharaj in 1664-67 AD on 48 acres of island.
+Sindhugarh fort was erected by Shivaji Maharaj in 1664-67 AD on 48 acres of the island.
 It is believed that he personally selected this location, which is a rocky island.
-The most amazing feature of the fort is that its foundation stones are laid down firmly in molten lead.
+The most amazing feature of the fort is that its foundation stones were laid down firmly in molten lead.
 The solid walls and beautiful gateways of this fort make it look absolutely majestic.
-With a 4-km long, 9-km tall solid zigzag wall, this is among the best preserved forts in Maharashtra.
+With a 4-km long, 9-km tall solid zigzag wall, this is among the best-preserved forts in Maharashtra.
 There’s a small temple dedicated to Shivaji Maharaj within the boundaries of the fort.
 The fort also makes a perfect place to take some great pictures with the Arabian Sea in the background.